shafouz/shafouz.github.io/_posts/2025-07-19-htb-scepter.md

     StrongCertificateBindingEnforcement    REG_DWORD    0x1
 ```

-Since the StaffAccessCertificate template doesn't add the `othername` field to the certificate it will always fail.
+Since the `StaffAccessCertificate` template doesn't add the `othername` field to the certificate it will always fail.
 Adding the `CT_FLAG_SUBJECT_ALT_REQUIRE_UPN` flag to the template makes so it does include the field.
 I am unsure if any other flags do that.

-Diffing the certificate of the Certified box shows the difference:
+Diffing the certificate from this box with the one on the Certified box, which uses ESC9 on the root part, shows the difference:
 ```diff
 +           X509v3 Subject Alternative Name:
 +               email:h.brown@scepter.htb